-When the Automatic Transfer (2:00AM) option is turned on, the EZT-570S will perform an automatic backup of all historical data files, alarm files and audit trail files contained in its internal memory to the designated FTP site.
-If data logging is currently active, the active file will not be copied.
+When the Automatic Transfer (2:00AM) option is turned on, the EZT-570S will perform an automatic backup of all historical data files, alarm files and audit trail files contained in its internal memory to the designated FTP/FileWeb site.
+Note that if data logging is currently active, the active file will not be copied.
+When the DataWeb interface is used, real time data is transferred to a database rather than transferring actual files so this option is not used and is disabled.